alextsaf/alextsaf.github.io/_pages/about.md

 I am an [Electrical & Computer Engineering][1] Master's graduate from [NTUA][2].
 My Thesis supervisor was [Dimitrios Tsoumakos][5].

-My personal research interests lie in Information Access, Personalisation, and LLMs.
+My personal research interests lie in Human-Computer Interaction, Personalisation, and LLMs.
 Specifically, I like to explore:
 - How people interact with AI and Information Access Tools
 - How LLMs can be incorporated in Personalisation and Recommendation tasks.
-- Ways to implement human-centered tools, such as Recommender Systems
+- New ways to implement human-centered AI tools

 [1]: https://www.ece.ntua.gr